CHRISTMAS DEAL: Get 6 months free on all Yearly Plans (50% off).

 • Following E-A-T principles

-This approach lets creators use AI tools while keeping strong quality.
-The key is to use AI to help improve content, not replace human knowledge and review.
+This setup lets creators use AI tools and still keep strong quality.
+The main thing is to use AI to help improve content, not completely replace human knowledge and review.
+Kind of like a helper, not the whole brain.

 How to Judge the Quality of AI Content

-Google's updated Search Quality Rater Guidelines now include ways to check AI-generated content.
-They focus on three main points:
+Google's updated Search Quality Rater Guidelines now talk about how to check AI-generated content.
+They mostly focus on three main things:

-• Content Depth: AI content should show strong knowledge and understanding of the topic.
+• Content Depth: AI content should show real knowledge and a solid understanding of the topic, not just surface stuff.

-• Factual Accuracy: The information must be true and supported by trustworthy sources.
+• Factual Accuracy: The information has to be true and backed up by trustworthy sources.

-• User Experience: Content should be interesting and useful for readers.
+• User Experience: The content should be actually interesting and helpful for readers.

-The guidelines also highlight these key checks for AI content:
+The guidelines also point out a few important checks for AI content:

-1. Original Insights: Content should offer new ideas, not just repeat existing ones.
+1. Original Insights: The content should bring in new ideas, not only repeat what’s already out there.

-2. Clear Purpose: Each piece should clearly meet a user’s need.
+2. Clear Purpose: Each piece should clearly meet a user’s need and not leave people wondering why it exists.

-3. Technical Accuracy: Industry terms and ideas must be used correctly.
+3. Technical Accuracy: Industry terms and concepts need to be used the right way.

-4. Contextual Relevance: Information should match current trends and developments.
+4. Contextual Relevance: The information should fit with current trends and what’s happening now.

-Google looks out for signs of low-quality AI content like:
+Google watches for signs of low-quality AI content like:

 Good AI content shows: